JKarg-Xeb/Team_Project_Biosingals_2D_3D/README.md

 ## Installation

 To set up this project locally, follow the steps below.
 Ensure that all prerequisites are met before proceeding.
-After installation, ensure that every import is locally installed. (for example: flask, pylsl, pandas)

 ### Prerequisites